 And, of course, if you’d like to help with a donation, it is most appreciated and you can do so here.

 Thank you for your commitment to keeping your library “Open for Discovery.”

 Richard Bowra Executive Director

 Share your story of how the library has helped you and your family during these economic tough times by filling out a comment card from your library or completing this online form.
 Share your library story with your legislators.
 Click here for legislator contact information.

 You can also help your library serve you and your community by making a donation.
 Click here to make a gift that will help keep your library’s doors open for everyone.

-View the 2013 Annual Report
+View the 2015 Impact Report

 We can answer your questions.
 One of our friendly librarians can assist you.